A Short Summary of Our Findings

 Top Robotic Pool Cleaners List

 A highly intelligent device its algorithm works to maximize cleaning based on your pool shape and ensures that the cord does not get tangled.
-It also has 2 sets of filters and an easy to clean filter basket.
+It also has two sets of filters and an easy to clean filter basket.
 Though a little expensive, it is worth it.

 The Nautilus series comes with CleverClean Technology.
-It enables the device to scan the pool for size, shape and cleaning requirements.
+It enables the device to scan the pool for size, shape, and cleaning requirements.
 And chart a path based on the scan for the quickest possible cleaning cycle.
 This technology also helps the cleaner detect obstacles and get back to the original path.

 This is the first generation Tiger Shark model from Hayward.
-A robust and powerful cleaner it cleans an average pool in 3 hours.
+A robust and powerful cleaner cleans an average pool in 3 hours.
 It can pick up anything right from pollen seeds, leaves, acorns, finer dirt to more.
 The cleaner works well on walls and the water line also.

 It does not come with programmable cleaning cycles that you can schedule or an AI-powered processor to learn the layout of your pool.
-The garbage bag though big compared to other robotic cleaners has bottom-access.
+The garbage bag though big compared to other robotic cleaners, has bottom-access.
 The reinforced cartridge filters are durable and super easy to clean.